 There is something called a random number generator.
 Self-explanatory right?
 Happiness is like that.
 Some days the generator throws a really high number.
 There’s nothing special about those days.
 It’s a truly random day where you are doing truly random things.
 And you feel a wave of happiness.
 You are happy, dance a little and smile at the neighbor and wonder why you are so happy.
 Then there’s the next day.
 One you have been looking forward to for a long time: the pronouncement of your promotion or your Birthday.
 For some reason, the generator throws out a really low number.
 Everyone’s asking you why you are behaving like a nut job on a day you should be dancing with joy.
 You wonder why as well.

 This randomness ruffles you.
 Happiness is your purpose.
 Go take what’s rightfully yours.

 You kick the generator and try to open it up.
 The generator sees your frustration and starts throwing out really low numbers.
 The generator knows there’s nothing so happier than irritating an already irritated person.
 You give it one last kick and then leave it alone and go sit under a tree or something.

-And then, just for fun, the generator throws out a really high number.
+And then, just to screw with you, the generator throws out a really high number.

 The only way to hack the generator is stop trying to hack it in the first place.
 Even if you managed to hack it for a while, the high will get boring.
 You would wish it went back to its randomness.

 That is why doing what makes you happy can never be the solution.
 It’s a placebo for your purposelessness.
 Every time you feel unhappy, you are going to feel purposeless and vice versa.
 The bitter pill that’s hard to swallow is making peace with purposelessness.
 With unhappiness.
 It’s like the curd rice without any salt.
-Strangely, gulping that down is what actually makes you happy.
+Gulping it down will be better for your hunger.